oliviermirat/ZebraZoom/DEVELOPMENT_INFO.md

 # Updating Python versions in GitHub actions
 To update Python versions on which automated tests will run, simply modify `python_version` variable under jobs-run_tests-strategy-matrix in test.yml and long_test.yml - it contains a list of major versions on which tests will run (e.g. [3.9, 3.13]).
 To change the Python version used for releases, change the following variables in release.yml, under `env` (near the top of the file):
- - `PYTHON_VERSION`: the major Python version (e.g. 3.13)
+ - `FULL_PYTHON_VERSION`: the full Python version to use for the release (e.g. 3.13.0)

- - `FULL_PYTHON_VERSION`: the full Python version (e.g. 3.13.0)
+# Updating macOS runner versions for the release action
- - `MACOS_DOWNLOAD_LINK`: in most cases, only the version numbers will have to be changed, but sometimes the download link on the Python website changes the last part of the link - in this case, manually check the download link for MacOS on the python website and update it
+Release action uses the oldest supported macOS version to ensure maximum compatibility.
+Once the currently used version reaches its end of life, the action should be updated to use the new oldest version.
+To do that, simply search for 'deploy_mac' and 'deploy_mac_legacy' in release.yaml and update 'runs-on' value for both.